 April 27, 2009 - Arrested outside the Embassy of Sudan, where he is protesting the obstruction of aid to refugees in Darfur.

-February 15, 2011 - Is awarded the Presidential Medal of Freedom.
+February 15, 2011 - President Barack Obama awards Lewis the Presidential Medal of Freedom.

 November 6, 2012 - Wins re-election to Congress for a 14th term.